 Short term strategy

-I do not mean to say this as an excuse for management, but it may distract from the long term strategies.
+I do not mean to say this as an excuse for management, but it may distract from the long-term strategies.
 They just tend to focus on the immediate company issues, which they see as much more important as some staff problems.
-Hence they use some standard, not much time consuming tricks to keep control of their personnel.
+Hence they use some standards, not many time-consuming tricks to keep control of their personnel.
 Read more about the boss’s tricks here.

 Conclusion + Recommendation

-I have tried to give you some insight in the way of management thinking here, something that might not be in line with your thinking.
+I have tried to give you some insight into the way of management thinking here, something that might not be in line with your thinking.
 I hope, however, that by reading this you will be better prepared for what could be coming to you in the corporate world.
 Unfortunately for some of you, you will have already experienced some of this.
-Anyway, for all of you I trust that the above will help you better understand what is happening to you and why.
+Anyway, for all of you, I trust that the above will help you better understand what is happening to you and why.

 For those of you that seek a way out of company life, I would suggest you start working for yourself and better yet doing so from your own home.
 Why am I saying this?
 Because there is lots of opportunity on the ever-growing internet and literally everyone can take part in it!
 Do you want an honest and scam-free way of making money?
 Here is one of the world’s best options to do so.

 Wealthy Affiliates (WA) is your way into your own successful internet business.
-They will teach you how to promote any product (from other companies) through setting up your own website.
+They will teach you how to promote any product (from other companies) by setting up your own website.
 You will target your own customers by writing about one or more of your own hobbies/passions/interests.
 If you like to find out more about this great and most popular opportunity, then please see my full personal review of the workings of WA here.
-Through this review you can sign up for a week for free and experience WA firsthand!
+Through this review, you can sign up for a week for free and experience WA firsthand!
 Hundreds of thousands have already done this and I feel lucky to be one of them.
 Will you be the next?